 Besides tools required in regular DIY and woodworking projects, you can buy heavy-duty equipment from the brand that’s useful in maintaining your lawn.

 For example, did you know that Milwaukee has lawnmowers?
-On top of that, our team also spotted leaf blowers and string trimmers on their product list.
+On top of that, you can also find leaf blowers and string trimmers listed among their products.

 Others